blap/SandboxToys2/README.md

 I just updated the original file by r0lZ to be more compatible to recent files of Sandboxie Plus (https://github.com/sandboxie-plus/Sandboxie).

-Developed and compiled with AHK2Exe(Unicode 64-bit.bin) with no compression.
+Developed and compiled with AHK2Exe 1.1.36.02 (Unicode 64-bit.bin) with no compression.

 You can download the last SandboxToys2 here: https://github.com/blap/SandboxToys2/releases/latest